 The worst place to wax is the face, chest and stomach (minus the eyebrows).
-Some fine hairs can respond favorably to waxing, but most other hairs in the same area will, on the contrary, be stimulated to grow deeper and become thicker and multiply because of the male androgen hormones we as women carry.
+Some fine hairs can respond favorably to waxing, but most other hairs in the same area will, on the contrary, be stimulated to grow deeper and become thicker and could multiply because of the male androgen hormones we as women carry.
 Thus a face full of scattered, heavy bristles.

 Is it safe for ingrown hairs?